 These green products are sold through their network distribution program, making them a top MLM company in their industry.
-While the hand lotion was quite impressive, it wasn’t enough to convince me to distribute Melaleuca.
+Have I been involved?

 “Melaleuca” means Tea Tree, and stands for the company philosophy of offering products to make peoples’ lives healthier and their homes cleaner.
 They mostly rely on natural ingredients in super-concentrated formulas.